nikeee/lean-s3/README.md

    30.99x faster than @aws-sdk/s3-request-presigner
 ```

-Don't trust this benchmark and run it yourself[^2].
+Don't trust this benchmark and [run it yourself](./BENCHMARKS.md).
 I am just some random internet guy trying to tell you [how much better this s3 client is](https://xkcd.com/927/).
 For `PUT` operations, it is ~1.5x faster than `@aws-sdk/client-s3`.
 We still work on improving these numbers.

 See [BENCHMARKS.md](./BENCHMARKS.md) for more numbers and how to run it yourself.
 PRs for improving the benchmarks are welcome!